 Students who have declared a concentration in Marketing and wish to take a second concentration in Communication must

-- Take a total of four communications courses as follows:
+(2) Take a total of four Communications Courses as follows:

 For questions regarding registration issues for communications courses, please contact Alison Feather, (215.898.8892) at the Annenberg School for Communication.
-For questions about concentration requirements, contact the concentration advisors listed above.
+For questions about concentration requirements, contact the concentration advisers listed above.

 How to register for communications courses: